Fiona Melhuish (UMASCS Librarian) writes about our exhibition on the fascinating Cowan Bee Collection:

 The display included a selection of the many important works on bees and beekeeping from the history of bee literature, including an early edition of The feminine monarchie by Charles Butler, one of the greatest books on bees and bee science, and among the first to state that the leader bee was female and the drones were male.
 Butler also wrote a book on music, and attempted to describe the piping of the queen bee at swarming time in musical notation.
 This was later developed into Melissomelos, a four-part madrigal, printed inversely on the pages so that the singers could share the book and read and sing their parts.

 Also on display is a copy of Francesco Clerici’s atlas L’ape (1875), with its exquisite chromolithographic plates, and an early edition of Thomas Hyll’s treatise on bees, first published in 1568 and thought to be the first British book on bees.
 We are also delighted to show some bee-related items from The MERL object collections alongside the Cowan books, including a skep hive, a bee smoker and a stoneware honey pot made by the Leach Pottery.

 The exhibition was curated by Fiona Melhuish and Claudia Ricci (Cowan Bee Project Cataloguer).
-It is free to visit and will be on display in the staircase hall at The MERL from 6 November 2019 – 31 January 2020 during Museum opening times.
+It ran in the staircase hall at The MERL from 6 November 2019 – 31 January 2020.

 The MERL shop has always been a proud supplier of Meadow Honey Farm products, and they have proved very popular over the past three years.
 Meadow Honey Farm offer pollination services, beekeeping courses and a range of hive products.
 We think you will be amazed at the range of products that they can produce from a beehive.